russross/blackfriday/README.md

     | 2 line          |            |                 |
     |=================+============+=================|
     | Footer row      |            |                 |
+    | more lines
     ```

+    Note that the header must still be one line.

 *   **Fenced code blocks**.
 In addition to the normal 4-space
     indentation to mark code blocks, you can explicitly mark them